China court clears convicted killer 21 years after his execution

 The Supreme People's Court had told Nie's mother in June that the case would be reviewed.

+Nie would have been 42 this year.
+Following his execution his father Nie Xuesheng tried to commit suicide, but survived.

+"My son can finally rest in peace," the older Nie told the Beijing Times Friday.

-Mom fights for her son
+Mother fights for her son

-Nie's mother, Zhang Huanzhi, told CNN in June that she was very excited about the review.
+In July, Zhang told CNN she was very excited about the review.

-"I'll visit his grave soon to tell him that mom's efforts all these years weren't in vain -- and justice will prevail in your case."
+"I'll visit his grave soon to tell him that mom's efforts all these years weren't in vain -- and justice will prevail in your case," she said.

 The court said that Nie's family could ask for compensation from the government.